openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 To check which IP address your router is using, you can run `ipconfig` on Windows or `ifconfig` on Mac/Linux.
 If you're getting an address starting with 192.168.2.x, you'll want to edit your Edison's configuration to use a different subnet for usb0:

-use: `vi /etc/network/interfaces`
-to edit the static usb0 interface address from 192.168.2.15 to another valid private IP, like 192.168.29.29.
+Use `vi /etc/network/interfaces` to edit the static usb0 interface address from 192.168.2.15 to another valid private IP, like 192.168.29.29.
 The resulting config should look like:

 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)